How to Publish a FHIR Implementation Guide

 • No history page is generated, and any links to "directory of published versions" are broken

-• No registration of IG and IG package with FHIR tooling feeds
+• No registration of the IG and IG package with FHIR tooling feeds

 • Unstable availability (see below)

-On the other hand, the auto-build is a decent way to make your continuous integration builds, or other temporary IG versions, available for a limited time.
+On the other hand, the auto-build is a decent way to make your continuous integration builds, or other temporary IG versions, available for a limited time, such as sharing your in-progress work with your collaborators.

 Note that the IG Publisher publication process described in this IG can reference auto-built IGs as part of the history of published versions, and in the registry feeds.